webes4/webes_kinematics_interface/README.md

 # webes_kinematics_interface

-# Kinematics implementation for LinuxCNC Telnet
+# Kinematics interface for LinuxCNC Telnet

 This Python script provides an interface for controlling a CNC machine via a Telnet connection to a LinuxCNC server (linuxcncrsh).
 The main class, `LinuxCNCKinematics`, implements basic kinematic functions to move the CNC machine either to absolute positions or by relative increments.